100% cotton, acid-free paper from ENDURO, watermarked, in three thicknesses, hole punched as needed, pages can be consecutively numbered.

-Lautzenhiser’s Stationery offers both ENDURO permanent record papers in 24-lb., 28-lb., 32-lb., and 36-lb.
+Lautzenhiser’s Stationery offers both ENDURO permanent record papers in 28-lb., 32-lb., and 36-lb.
 Our most commonly ordered paper for minute books is the 28-lb.
-Linen Ledger.
+Xerographic.
 If you plan to print on both sides of the sheet, use 28-lb or heavier paper.
 For the sake of comparison, office copy paper is 20-lb./Sub 20.

 ENDURO permanent record paper, in letter or legal size, is sold by the ream of 500 sheets.
 We will punch the paper to fit your minute book or binder at no charge.
 We can also apply a decorative colored edge (either solid color or speckled) to your paper in green, red, blue or brown.

 We offer cut sheets in larger sizes.
 We can imprint your forms as well.
 Please call for pricing.